teamplify/teamplify-runner/README.md

 # About

-[Teamplify](https://teamplify.com) is a personal assistant for your development team that helps you to track the work progress and automatically notify the team about situations that may require their attention.
-It is available in two
+[Teamplify](https://teamplify.com) is a personal assistant for your development team that helps you track work progress and notify your team about situations that may require their attention.
+It is available in two options:
-options: [in the cloud](https://teamplify.com) or on-premise installation.
+[in the cloud](https://teamplify.com) or as on-premise installation.
 This package is the installer and runner for the on-premise version.

 # System requirements

 Teamplify was designed to run on Linux.
-For demonstration purposes, you can also deploy it on Mac OS X, and it should work too.
+It should also work if you wish to deploy it on Mac OS X for demonstration purposes.
 Windows is not supported.
 Before you proceed to the installation, please make sure that your system has the following components installed: